+44(0)1628 820 515

-Please click on the link below to download our free HR and employment law fact card 2018/19 for information on key HR processes, statutory pay rates and provisions and much more.
+We are pleased to provide below our free HR and employment law fact card for 2023/24 which contains information on key HR processes, statutory pay rates, provisions and much more.

-…provide employees with a written statement of particulars (or employment contract) within 2 months of the employment contract commencing.
+…provide employees with a written statement of particulars (or employment contract) by the first day of the employment contract commencing.

 …pay employees at least the national minimum wage.

 …ensure all employees are legal to work in the UK and keep records of evidence (for 2 years after the employee has left).

 …deduct tax and national insurance in accordance with HM Revenue & Customs requirements.